partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Unit 01: She's right!
 Something's there-waaak!

 Clock: Urk!
-You are correct, something is there!
+You are correct, there is something!

 Barley: *grr*